The Only 5 Things You Need to Know to Begin a Meditation Practice

 But the question still remains – when can you fit in this beneficial activity?

-The good news is that you don’t have to commit to hours of mediation a day to see these emotional benefits.
+The good news is that you don’t have to commit to hours of meditation a day to see these emotional benefits.
 In as little as 10-15 minutes a day of consistent meditation is enough to start enjoying life more.
 Medical studies show that these changes can occur in as little as 8 weeks of daily meditation practice.

 Another piece of good news is that mediation is easy to do.
 Yes, there are many different types of meditation instruction available, but the basic instruction in each form of meditation is the same.
 Sit quietly, follow your breath and notice when your mind wanders.
 There’s no need to spend months in classes learning how to do it…you can start right now.